amitu/amitu.github.com/_posts/2013-12-13-on-sc-verdict-on-ipc377.md

 Please see that entire case lies on assumption.
-There is nothing in terms of legal framework to come at this conclusion that homosexuality is good, we have to assume either they are good or bad based on our personal judgement.
+There is nothing in terms of legal framework to come at this conclusion that homosexuality is good, we have to assume either they are good or bad based on our personal judgment.
 The same way we assume incest, pedophilia etc are bad.

-**Constitution, Democracy and Morlity**
+**Constitution, Democracy and Morality**

 Constitution is not helping us there.